Diploma of Paramedical Science degree pathway

-As you can see, there are some credible universities in this list.
-These are forward-thinking universities who see great merit in APC graduates becoming part of the paramedicine student cohort.
-The above information can be subject to change.
+As you can see, there are some credible Australian universities in this list.
+These are forward-thinking universities who see great merit in APC graduates becoming part of their degree program.
+The above information may be subject to change.

 Shared subjects across the diploma and Bachelor of Paramedic Science

 A recent report showcasing 11 universities offering the bachelor’s degree, shows clear commonalities across the core paramedical subjects.